BEST way to fly

 • You should be able to have fun when appropriate, but able to focus your attention to the mission when necessary.

-• After the thirteen-week training period, you should be able to either attend a SAREX which could be local, or up to 100 miles away, usually held on a weekend (you can attend and participate on Saturday and/or Sunday), and you should be able to have regular (frequent) attendance at our regular squadron meetings held on every Thursday of the month, from 7:00 pm - 9:30 pm, where we tend to squadron business and provide mentorship and training in additional programs such as Airborne Photographer, Mission Observer training.
+• After the twelve-week training period, you should be able to either attend a SAREX which could be local, or up to 100 miles away, usually held on a Saturday, and optionally, may also be available on the following Sunday (you can attend and participate on Saturday and/or Sunday), and you should be able to have regular (frequent) attendance at our regular semi monthly +squadron meetings held on the 1st and 3rd Thursdays each month, from 7:00 pm - 9:30 pm, where we tend to squadron business and provide mentorship and training in additional programs such as Airborne Photographer, Mission Observer training, etc.

 EXPECTATIONS: